Gene Pool 1

 - Oh really.
 So just how old?
 And exactly where were you probing her and what else were you probing her with beside that silly little machine of yours?

-- Oh, so you probably fucked that little whore too, right?
+- Oh, so you probably fucked that little nurse whore too, right?

 I am convinced that these chronic proximate chemical exposures are responsible for many women’s seemingly sudden onset of adult asthma or the premature deaths of some of their husbands; and have always thought there should a perfume specifically designed for post-menopausal septuagenarian women named: